We are all a-furry around here because the new SURE FOOT pads have finally arrived! Just in time for winter storm Jonas!

-Of course your horse weighs much more than you do so it will give more quickly, but still slowly compared to any other pad we offer.
+Of course, your horse weighs much more than you do so it will give more quickly, but still slow compared to any other pad we offer.
 The beauty of this pad is two-fold.
 First, the impression of the horse’s hoof remains for quite some time, so after your horse steps off, you can see how he is loading his hoof.
 This is a unique perspective and will show you whether his is loading equally around the entire wall or more toward one area.

 After a minute or two walk your horse off and pick up the pad.
 You can look at and feel the indentations made by your horse.
-You can see and feel where the he is bearing his weight on his foot.
-This gives you insights into how he is habitually moving and may explain why his posture is they way it is.
+You can see and feel where he is bearing his weight on his foot.
+This gives you insights into how he is habitually moving and may explain why his posture is the way it is.

 When the hoof lands on good footing it sinks into the top layer.
 You can’t see how your horse is loading his foot because you can’t see how the foot is meeting the solid ground.

-On a solid surface such as concrete the hoof capsule will move and give under the load.
-In other words the shoe or hoof hits the hard surface and stops but all the internal structures of the foot may be stretched or shifting to accommodate the hoof stopping abruptly.
-Again you can’t see how your horse is weight bearing on his hoof.
+On a solid surface such as concrete, the hoof capsule will move and give under the load.
+In other words, the shoe or hoof hits the hard surface and stops but all the internal structures of the foot may be stretched or shifting to accommodate the hoof stopping abruptly.
+Again you can’t see how your horse is weight-bearing on his hoof.

 If you had a pressure plate you might be able to see the way the hoof lands and the impact of landing on a particular area, but again this is a hard surface so there is going to be some stretching of the internal structures.

-Afterward you can see this and show your farrier so that he will understand how your horse’s weight bearing posture and assist accordingly in the rehabilitation of your horse.
-However bringing better weight distribution through the use of SURE FOOT can also improve your horse’s posture and weight bearing while retraining his habitual patterns.
+Afterward, you can see this and show your farrier so that he will understand how your horse’s weight-bearing posture and assist accordingly in the rehabilitation of your horse.
+However, bringing better weight distribution through the use of SURE FOOT can also improve your horse’s posture and weight-bearing while retraining his habitual patterns.